+- Morning Program.
 Entire school community assembles in the gymnasium three times a week for announcements, celebrations and sharing.
 Promotes a sense of belonging and caring.

-Communication and distribution of specific information about anti-bullying procedures to parents and school personnel.
+- Communication and distribution of specific information about anti-bullying procedures to parents and school personnel.

-Age-appropriate discussions related to bullying conducted by teachers and other professional staff members using video clips, read alouds, and simulations.
+- Age-appropriate discussions related to bullying conducted by teachers and other professional staff members using video clips, read alouds, and simulations.

-Staff uses the Olweus Bully Prevention Program, one of the only programs that has research to support its effectiveness.
+- Staff uses the Olweus Bully Prevention Program, one of the only programs that has research to support its effectiveness.